Please select your state

 There are other benefits to independence, she finds.
 Benavides believes that her status as an independent business owner allows her to negotiate workplace protections for herself that traditional employment would not allow.

 “If someone cancels me within 24 hours of the appointment, I can still charge them my fee,” says Benavides.
 “If you are a W-2 employee, no one is going to pay you if they cancel your shift.
 You don’t have a say.
 By being an independent contractor, you get to negotiate those terms.
 If they say, ‘We don’t pay a cancellation fee, I can say, ‘I charge one, so if you want to work with me, those are my conditions.’”

 Many women who have had negative experiences in traditional workplaces also choose independent work.
 According to freelance writer JoBeth McDaniel of the American Society of Journalists and Authors, “many journalists choose to freelance because we encountered discrimination, harassment and bullying in staff positions.”
 For those concerned about the glass ceiling, sexist management, and unfair workplace expectations, the ability to define one’s own work terms is extremely attractive.

 With millions of Americans choosing the independent workforce, it might seem surprising that some politicians are trying to dramatically limit the right to do so.
 Yet California’s adoption of the controversial “ABC test,” and the vote by the House of Representatives to apply that destructive rule nationwide show that the threat is real.
 This damaging approach would hurt millions of workers around the country — many of them women who have good reasons for choosing independent work.

-Click here to join the fight to protect the right of people to decide for themselves how they will work.
+Help working women and all independent workers flex their independence and, in doing so, protect the right of people to decide for themselves how they will work.